 Many disorders are inherited in an autosomal recessive manner.
 Some of the more well-known disorders include cystic fibrosis, Tay-Sachs disease, sickle cell disease, and thalassemia.

-Cystic fibrosis is an autosomal recessive disorder which is caused by a mutation in the CFTR gene located on chromosome 7.
+Cystic fibrosis (CF) is an autosomal recessive disorder that is caused by a mutation in the CFTR gene located on chromosome 7.
 This systemic illness occurs in about 1 in 1000 White births, and about 1 in every 30 people carry a disease allele.
-CF affects the exocrine glands, including the pancreas, sweat, and salivary glands and causes an inability to secrete chloride at the surface of cells.
+CF affects the exocrine glands, including the pancreas, sweat, and salivary glands, and causes an inability to secrete chloride at the surface of cells.
 This often results in patients with lung infections, pancreatic insufficiencies, and even infertility.
 Carriers of this disorder are phenotypically unaffected because the amount of protein produced from one functional allele provides sufficient chloride ion transport through the apical membranes at the cell surface.
 In contrast, patients have two disease alleles.

-Tay-Sachs disease is another well-known autosomal recessive early-onset disorder, that results from a mutation in the HEXA gene.
+Tay-Sachs disease is another well-known autosomal recessive early-onset disorder that results from a mutation in the HEXA gene.
 The HEXA gene encodes the protein hexosaminidase A, which is present in lysosomes.
 A deficiency of hexosaminidase A causes a buildup of gangliosides in the brain and thus results in brain and spinal damage.
 Similar to cystic fibrosis, carriers of this disorder are phenotypically unaffected.
 One wild type HEXA allele can produce enough hexosaminidase enzyme to cleave the gangliosides in the brain.
 These individuals are therefore considered to be haplo-sufficient, where half the amount of enzyme activity is enough.
 Individuals who have two disease alleles are affected.
-Babies with this disorder often cannot hold their head up, may have dementia, a startled response, blindness, and even early death.
-This is most prevalent in the Ashkenazi Jewish population, French Canadians and Louisiana Cajuns.
+Babies with this disorder often cannot hold their heads up, may have dementia, a startled response, blindness, and even early death.
+This is most prevalent in the Ashkenazi Jewish population, French Canadians, and Louisiana Cajuns.

 Hemoglobinopathies are also relatively frequent AR disorders.
 Sickle cell disease and alpha and beta-thalassemia affect hemoglobin and its oxygen-carrying capacity.
 In patients with sickle cell disease, the mutation causes hemoglobin to be a different shape that is not as conducive to carrying oxygen.
 These hemoglobin molecules polymerize into long chains that give the red blood cells their sickle shape.
 These red blood cells do not have the same deformability as normal red blood cells and thus get stuck in small blood vessels.
 Affected individuals display characteristic traits such as splenomegaly, anemia, and swelling of limbs due to occluded blood vessels.
 In patients with thalassemia, the relative production of the alpha and beta-globin chains is altered, which impairs the assembly of the hemoglobin molecule; thus, there are not enough molecules to carry oxygen.
 These individuals characteristically present with microcytic anemia, shortness of breath, hepatosplenomegaly.